RaiPrabesh/Data-Analysis-SQL-Excel/README.md

 ## License

 This project is licensed under the MIT License.
-See the `LICENSE` file for more information. *(Ensure a LICENSE file is present in the repository)*
+See the `LICENSE` file for more information.